 WELCOME to the website of the Midwest Harp Festival!

-This festival is held at the University of Tulsa’s Lorton Performance Center from July 17 to July 23 of 2016, and is open to students and harpists of all ages and experience levels.
+This 2017 festival is held at the University of Tulsa’s Lorton Performance Center from July 16 to July 22 and is open to students and harpists of all ages and experience levels.
 Children (with accompanied parent/legal guardian), youth, teens, and adults are all invited to join us for this non-competitive week.
 The main emphasis is camaraderie, ensemble, private coaching, harp maintenance, fun and games night as an ice breaker, and workshops taught by our outstanding clinicians (shown above).

 Day and evening activities include an opening concert performed by the faculty, a solo competition winner’s recital, a gig music playing opportunity, outstanding workshops, a time to get to know the guest artist, and the ensembles concert.